-It has been a high profile week for Equity, Diversity and Inclusion issues in science and academia, so it seemed timely to update on some of our intern projects.
+It has been a high profile week for equity, diversity and inclusion issues in science and academia, so it seemed timely to update on some of our intern projects.
 We have three projects in this space, with interns David Pomeroy, Tara McAllister and Ankita Gangotra.
-You can read about them here.
+Read about our interns here

 Have a good weekend everyone.

 “Through eight years of higher education, from an engineering degree to a PhD, my aspirations to make an impact in my community, and society in general, had been put on the back burner.
 I have always loved doing experimental science, from growing alum crystals as a nine-year old to building an ion conductance microscope in my lab as a PhD student.
 But by the end of my PhD, I found myself idealistically restless and wanting to use my research skills to make a real difference in the world around me.
 The timing was great, because my institute, the MacDiarmid for Advanced Materials and Nanotechnology, was offering 3-month internship grants for finishing PhD students to work at the Office of the Prime Minister’s Chief Science Advisor (OPMCSA) on science policy projects.
 I jumped at the opportunity; I knew exactly what I wanted to work on.